 We have seen in our third chapter that the conditions of life, such as abundant food and general comfort, affect in a direct manner the development of the bodily frame, the effects being transmitted.
 Through the combined influences of climate and changed habits of life, European settlers in the United States undergo, as is generally admitted, a slight but extraordinarily rapid change of appearance.
-There is, also, a considerable body of evidence shewing that in the Southern States the house-slaves of the third generation present a markedly different appearance from the field-slaves.
+There is, also, a considerable body of evidence showing that in the Southern States the house-slaves of the third generation present a markedly different appear ance from the field-slaves."

 If, however, we look to the races of man, as distributed over the world, we must infer that their characteristic differences cannot be accounted for by the direct action of different conditions of life, even after exposure to them for an enormous period of time.
-The Esquimanx live exclusively on animal food; they are clothed in thick fur, and are exposed to intense cold and to prolonged darkness; yet they do not differ in any extreme degree from the inhabitants of Southern China, who live entirely on vegetable food and are exposed almost naked to a hot, glaring climate.
-The unclothed Pusgians live on the marine productions of their inhospitable shores; the Botocudos of Brazil wander
+The Esquimaux live exclusively on animal food; they are clothed in thick fur, and are exposed to intense cold and to prolonged darkness; yet they do not differ in any extreme degree from the inhabitants of Southern China, who live entirely on vegetable food and are exposed almost naked to a hot, glaring climate.
+The unclothed Fuegians live on the marine productions of their inhospitable shores; the Botocudos of Brazil wander about the hot forests of the interior and live chiefly on vegetable productions; yet these tribes resemble each other so closely that the Fuegians on board the "Beagle" were mistaken by some Brazilians for Botocudos.
+The Botocudos, again, as well as the other etc., 1865, s.
+99) states, on the authority of Khanikof, that the greater number of German families settled in Georgia have acquired in the course of two generations dark hair and cyes.
+Mr. D. Forbes informs me that the Quichuas in the Andes vary greatly in color, according to the position of the valleys inhabited by them.

-Harlan, 'Medical Researches,' p.
-532. Quatrefages ('Unité de l'Espèce Humaine,' 1861, p.
+31 Harlan, 'Medical Researches,' p.
+532. Quatrefages (Unité de l'Espèce Homaine,' 1861, p.
 128) has collected much evidence on this head.